 By working with technology partners in this fashion, organisations can focus resources on other essential areas, and feel reassured in the knowledge that they are secure.
 The other benefit that a managed security provider can offer is direct access to the developers at the vendor company.
-This means that they can influence a productís development to ensure that it meets the needs of their clients, and often have more immediate access to details of the threats and upgrades, which they can quickly pass on to their customers.
+This means that they can influence a product’s development to ensure that it meets the needs of their clients, and often have more immediate access to details of the threats and upgrades, which they can quickly pass on to their customers.

-With over 500 issues so far, reading our newsletter every Monday morning will keep you up-to-date with security risks out there.
+Reading our newsletter every Monday will keep you up-to-date with security news.

 Receive a daily digest of the latest security news.